 Once the search is done, the results appear in the table widget at the bottom of this tab.

 If a replace has been performed, the Text column provides more information about the replacement.

-Double-click the item you want in the list in order to open it in its relevant location (it can be a PLC editor or the Dictionary).
+Double-click the applicable item in the list to open it in its relevant location (it can be a PLC editor or the Dictionary).